NVIDIA/nvbench/docs/benchmarks.md

 ```

 For large configuration spaces like this, pruning some of the less useful
-combinations (e.g. `sizeof(init_type) < sizeof(output)`) using the techniques
+combinations using the techniques described in the "Zipped/Tied Iteration of Value Axes"
-described in the "Skip Uninteresting / Invalid Benchmarks" section can help
+or "Skip Uninteresting / Invalid Benchmarks" section can help immensely with
-immensely with keeping compile / run times manageable.
+keeping compile / run times manageable.

 Splitting a single large configuration space into multiple, more focused
 benchmarks with reduced dimensionality will likely be worth the effort as well.